 Pamela Kohler

-Pamela Kohler, PhD, MPH, BSN, co-directs I-TECH and holds a joint appointment in Child, Family, and Population Health Nursing, and the Department of Global Health.
+Pamela Kohler, PhD, MPH, BSN, is a Professor and holds joint appointments in the departments of Child, Family, and Population Health Nursing, and the Department of Global Health.
 At I-TECH, Dr. Kohler led the Tanzania Intermediate Field Epidemiology Training Program (FETP) and currently leads the evaluation and continuous quality improvement activities of the Afya Hatua Project under Tanzania Health Promotion Support.
 She has led multiple evaluations of programs and policies throughout Eastern and Southern Africa, including HIV differentiated care, cervical cancer screening and treatment, and cryptococcol meningitis services.

 Dr. Kohler’s research involves development and testing of health services interventions to improve engagement in HIV care.
 She led two trials using standardized patient actors to destigmatize HIV prevention and treatment services for adolescents in Kenya and currently leads a stepped care intervention, assigning intensity of services to those with highest need, in Western Kenya.
 Dr. Kohler completed her nursing training at Johns Hopkins University, and worked clinically in HIV care and Emergency Departments.
 She holds a PhD in Nursing and an MPH in Health Services from the University of Washington.